Daniel Yergin

 Daniel Howard Yergin (born February 6, 1947) is an American author, economic historian, and consultant within the energy and economic sectors.
 Yergin is vice chairman of S&P Global.
 He was formerly vice chairman of IHS Markit, which merged with S&P in 2022.
 He founded Cambridge Energy Research Associates, which IHS Markit acquired in 2004.
 He has authored or co-authored several books on energy and world economics, including the Pulitzer Prize–winning The Prize: The Epic Quest for Oil, Money, and Power, (1991) The Quest: Energy, Security, and the Remaking of the Modern World (2011), and The New Map: Energy, Climate, and the Clash of Nations (2020).

 Yergin's articles and op-eds on energy, history, and the economy have been published in publications such as The Wall Street Journal, The New York Times, The Washington Post, and the Financial Times.
-All of Yergin's books have been drafted in long-hand.
 He is affiliated with multiple organizations, as a director on the United States Energy Association, a trustee of the Brookings Institution, a long-term advisor to several U.S. administrations, as well as chairman of the annual CERAWeek energy conference.